artemkv/frontend_guidelines/README.md

 - Easy to develop in isolation, e.g. using tools like _Storybook_ (only requires providing inputs for rendering);
 - Allows results to be cached as long as the inputs remain the same, which is extremely important to avoid unnecessary re-rendering.

 The last statement is really important.
 In case of Elm, the purity is ensured by the compiler, so you can always cache the component as long as the inputs stay the same.
-In case of _TypeScript_ and _React_, you, as a developer, have the responsibility to keep the components pure and to ensure the outputs are cached.
+In case of _TypeScript_ and _React_, you, as a developer, have the responsibility to keep the components pure and to ensure the outputs are cached (In react, use `memo` to cache components).

-TODO: memo

 ### Container components